carlosp420/nymphalidae_diversification/MS.md

 were found in more than 95% of the trees from the posterior distribution.
 In the literature, it is common practice that conclusions are based on the splits estimated on the maximum clade credibility tree.
-However, by using a Multi-MEDUSA approach, we found that some of this splits might be greatly affected by phylogenetic uncertainty.
+However, by using a MultiMEDUSA approach, we found that some of this splits might be greatly affected by phylogenetic uncertainty.
 Moreover, some of these splits can be recovered either as increases or decreases in diversification rate depending on the tree from the posterior distribution that was used for analysis.
 This means